-- Give information needed for your care to providers; - Follow instructions and guidelines from your providers; - Know the name(s) of staff on your treatment team; - Schedule appointments during regular office hours when possible limiting the use of Urgent Care and Emergency Room facilities; - Arrive on time for appointments; - Tell providers if you have to cancel an appointment before the scheduled time; - Participate in creating your Service Plan; - Be aware of your rights; - Assist in moving towards your recovery; - Take care of yourself; and - Treat others with respect and work cooperatively with others.
+- Give information needed for your care to providers; - · Follow instructions and guidelines from your providers; - Know the name(s) of staff on your treatment team; - Schedule appointments during regular office hours when possible limiting the use of Urgent Care and Emergency Room facilities; - · Arrive on time for appointments; - Tell providers if you have to cancel an appointment before the scheduled time: - Participate in creating your Service Plan; - Be aware of your rights; - Assist in moving towards your recovery; - Take care of yourself; and - Treat others with respect and work cooperatively with others. - Follow program rules, understanding that failure to do so may result in consequences.
+Program restrictions and reinstatements will be reviewed on a case-by-case basis.

-Title 19/21 eligible persons are responsible for:
+AHCCCS-eligible persons are responsible for: